mplanchant/fizzbuzz-java/README.md

 * luck
 * number

-e.g. if I run the prograrm over a range from 1-20 I should get the following output:
+e.g. if I run the program over a range from 1-20 I should get the following output:
 ```
 1 2 luck 4 buzz fizz 7 8 fizz buzz 11 fizz luck 14 fizzbuzz 16 17 fizz 19 buzz
 fizz: 4